mac-chaffee/mac-chaffee.github.io/blog_zola/content/2024/2024-06-15-ddos-attacks.md

 +++
-title = "DDoS attacks can kill the independent Internet"
+title = "DDoS attacks can threaten the independent Internet"
 +++

 Back in January [SourceHut and Codeberg both experienced a distributed denial of service (DDoS) attack](https://news.ycombinator.com/item?id=38959762).
 That attack made me worried about the future of the small, independent Internet: services like SourceHut and Codeberg which do not use the oligopoly of large hosting providers.